 - Prompt for new marker names when enabled, popup a dialog when a new marker (p.
-105)is created.
+112)is created.
 This allows markers to be named as they are created. - Stop at the end of the session causes the transport to stop during playback when it reaches the end marker.
 Behavior during recording is not changed. - Keep record-enable engaged on stop leaves the global record-enable engaged after transport is stopped.
 Does not affect track level record-enable which is never changed on stop. - Reset default speed on stop when the Shuttle speed control (p.
-88)is in wheel mode, i.e. the transport speed can be constantly changed, enabling this option makes these changes temporary, and the transport speed reset each time the transport is stopped. - Disable per-track record disarm while rolling, when enabled, will not allow the any track's record-enable to be disarmed during record, preventing accidentally stopping the recording of a take. - 12dB gain reduction during fast-forward and fast-rewind when enabled will reduce the unpleasant increase in perceived volume that occurs when fast-forwarding or rewinding through some kinds of audio.

-- Rewind/Fast-forward buttons change direction immediately sets whether Rewind and Fast-forward transport operations (Transport > Forward/Rewind) changes the playback direction and speed abruptly, or gradually. - Allow auto-return after rewind/ffwd operations if Auto return (p.
-94) is engaged, sets whether it applies to rewind and fast-forward operations. - Preroll: sets the duration of the preroll for playing and recording when using a preroll.
-Can be a musical duration (in bars) or a duration in seconds.
+93)is in wheel mode, i.e. the transport speed can be constantly changed, enabling this option makes these changes temporary, and the transport speed reset each time the transport is stopped. - Disable per-track record disarm while rolling, when enabled, will not allow the any track's record-enable to be disarmed during record, preventing accidentally stopping the recording of a take. - 12dB gain reduction during fast-forward and fast-rewind when enabled will reduce the unpleasant increase in perceived volume that occurs when fast-forwarding or rewinding through some kinds of audio. - Rewind/Fast-forward buttons change direction immediately sets whether Rewind and Fastforward transport operations (Transport > Forward/Rewind) changes the playback direction and speed abruptly, or gradually. - Allow auto-return after rewind/ffwd operations if Auto return (p.
+101)is engaged, sets whether it applies to rewind and fast-forward operations. - Preroll: sets the duration of the preroll for playing and recording when using a preroll.
+Can be a musical duration (in bars) or a duration in seconds. - Create a marker when a MIDI program change is received (and RECORDING) allows capturing a MIDI program change when recording from an external MIDI device. - Locate to the next matching scene marker when a MIDI program change is received (and NOT recording): allows moving the playhead to a previously captured MIDI scene event when received a MIDI program change.